ChristianKolb00/team12--pki-scheduler-part-2/README.md

 milestone 2:
 1. display some csv data on front-end
 2. JSP allow users to add course change, course change can go up to 5
+3. Parser can now filter to only PKI classes
+4. Array of all PKI Courses can now be returned
+5. Array of Course titles can now be returned
+6. General TimeTable object created that will be used to prevent scheduling conflicts
+7. Room and Professor created that inherit all TimeTable methods